parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

     .destination('./public')
     .use(markdown())
     .use(layouts({
 			engine: 'handlebars',
-      directory: './layout',
+			directory: './layouts',
 			default: 'article.html',
 			pattern: ["*/*/*html","*/*html","*html"]
 		}))
     .build(function (err) {
 // ...
 ```

-This snippt tells Metalsmith to use Handlebars templates, look for them in the `layouts` directory and use a template called `article.html` by default.
+This snippet tells Metalsmith to use Handlebars templates, look for them in the `layouts` directory and use a template called `article.html` by default.
 We also define a pattern for layout files; in this case, they're any files with the *.html* extension.

 Let's create our layouts directory and write our default template now: